KaiyaoWu/kaiyaowu.github.io/_pages/cv.md

 Research experience
 ======
+Thermal Management System Based on Flexible Composite Phase Change Material and Bionic Cooling Channels
+* Spring 2024: Research Assistant at Chongqing University (Supervised by Prof. Yunlin Shao)
+  * Accomplished the preparation of the modified flexible phase change material, tested and verified the synergistic enhancement of the binary fillers on its thermal conductivity, with a maximum of 91.8%.
+  * Verified the excellent thermal stability even after 100 thermal cycles.
+  * Demonstrated the outstanding temperature reduce capacity of the flexible composite phase change material under different discharge rate in COMSOL Multiphysics.
+  * Drafted a research paper and submitted for publication.
+Currently developing a complete thermal management system that combines bionic liquid cooling channels.

 Heat and Mass Transfer of Dew-Point Evaporative Cooling with Macro-Roughened Structure
-* Spring 2022: Research Assistant at Chongqing University (Supervised by Prof. Sibao Wang)
+* Spring 2022: Research Assistant at Chongqing University (Supervised by Prof. Sibao Wang and Prof. Yunlin Shao)
   * Reviewed and identified gaps in analyzing the heat and mass transfer mechanisms of cooling performance improvement by macro-roughness at high air velocities (3.5–5.5 m/s) in dew-point evaporative cooling.
   * Derived a turbulent heat and humidity transfer CFD model based on the Reynolds-averaged Navier-Stokes (RANS) method, which is the first attempt in dew-point evaporative cooling.
     * Overcame the limitations of conventional thermodynamic models in capturing the interactions between turbulent flow fields and evaporative heat and mass transfer.